Softala-MLOPS/Security/Guide to endpoints and ingress.md

 # Guide to Endpoints and Nginx Ingress

 This guide explains how external access to platform services is managed via Nginx Ingress Controller and how each major service (Kubeflow, MLflow, Grafana, Prometheus, Minio) is exposed.
 It references the ingress resources defined in this repository.
-While HTTPS is briefly touched upon in some parts of this document, more details on its functionality on this platform can be found in the [https folder](https/).
+HTTPS connectivity is also explained here on a higher level as it is handled by the Nginx Ingress Controller.
+The [https folder](https/) contains more information on the functionality of specific scripts involved in enabling HTTPS connectivity on this platform.

 ## Nginx role and functionality in the platform cluster